DavidKilty/ProjectSubmission1/README.md

 The third page copies the same structure but has music suggestions.
 The second page copies the same structure but has cocktail suggestions.

-Each page has a feed back section, for a users suggestions of the outlined categories.
+Each page has a feedback section, for a user's suggestions of the outlined categories.

 ## Existing Features
 The website layout is simple.
 As, it is my first website, and I largely wrote it myself, before I had access to my IDE.
 I have placed the Nav bar at the top, as we did in the LoveRunning project, which allows you to access the two secondary pages.
 These are where I have listed the cocktail recipes and music genre guide.